ButterMeWaffle/Sarina/README.md

 1. add timmer to random reply commands (prevent spam)
 2. add weather command based on city/zip
 3. get better with readMe markdown
+4. add anime_irl command that also adds the title of the post to the message.
+Its better that way

 **There are some "weird" commands on here.
 A few are per request.
 If you have any commands you would like requested just submit and issue and I will see what I can do.
 There is a line.
 Nothing illegal**